-Say “low carb” and immediately visions of steak and eggs dance in your heads.
+Say “low carb” and immediately visions of steak and eggs dance in your head.
 Folks somehow have this notion that your mouth will never again chomp into a sandwich or that your diet will be devoid of anything fiber-filled.

 There is a simple math equation that you need to do to understand how this works.
 Fiber is a non-nutritive substance that aids in digestion.
 It isn’t processed in your body like say, a donut would be (which is completely fiberless and filled to overflowing with sugar).
 Donuts, when eaten in any kind of quantity, will tend to grow you a rather large posterior.
 While fiber, eaten in any kind of quantity, will improve your digestion without getting you fat.

 Take vegetables for example.
-Potatoes, corn, and a few others aren’t going to be too low carb friendly, but check out my friend broccoli.
+Potatoes, corn, and a few others aren’t going to be too low-carb friendly, but check out my friend broccoli.
 With a carb count of 1.9 grams per 1/2 serving, the fiber content is 1.1 grams.
 That means the net carb value is only 0.8.
 Not too shabby!

 Artichoke hearts have 7.8 grams of carbs per 1/2 cup and yet the fiber count is 6 grams.
 It’s easy to see why donuts do what they do now, isn’t it?

 Fiber is also easily obtained through certain seeds like flax and flax meal, which makes a great hot cereal.
 As a matter of fact, 1/4 cup of flax meal hot cereal has 13 grams of carbs, but 6 grams of fiber for a net carb count of 7 grams.
-Compared to the same amount of oatmeal with 18 grams of carbs, 3 grams of fiber for a net carb count of 15 grams.
+Compared to the same amount of oatmeal with 18 grams of carbs, and 3 grams of fiber for a net carb count of 15 grams.
 See the difference?

 So I ask you?
-CAN you do a low-carb diet and still get in the fiber you need!
+CAN you do a low-carb diet and still get in the fiber you need?
 You bet—you just might have to do it a little differently!
-Here’s a low carb recipe from our Low Carb Dinner Answers menu:
+Here’s a low-carb recipe from our Low-Carb Dinner Answers menu: